jmandel/testing-ghpages/howto/howto_build_smart_frame_ui_apps/index.md

 <div id="toc"> </div>

-#HOWTO Build SMART Frame UI Apps:
 ##What is a Frame UI App?

 <img src="http://wiki.chip.org/smart-project/images/thumb/1/17/Frame-ui-screenshot.png/180px-Frame-ui-screenshot.png" style="float: right">

-SMART v0.4 allows developers to build a kind of meta-app, or “Frame UI App” that can lay out multiple traditional UI Apps at the same time.
+SMART v0.4 allows developers to build a kind of meta-app, or "Frame UI App" that can lay out multiple traditional UI Apps at the same time.
 For example, let's say you'd like to display a medication list app right alongside a medication adherence app.
 You can accomplish this by writing a Frame UI app that lays them both out on the screen simultaneously.

 For example, the Frame UI app in this screenshot allows a user to select two apps to display side-by-side: